godotengine/godot-docs/learning/step_by_step/instancing.rst

 Instancing, step by step
 ------------------------

-To learn how to do instancing, let's start by downloading a sample project:
+To learn how to do instancing, let's start with downloading a sample
-:download:`instancing.zip </files/instancing.zip>`.
+project: :download:`instancing.zip </files/instancing.zip>`.

 Unzip this project anywhere you like.
 Then, open Godot and add this project to the project manager using the 'Import' option: